felipenlunkes/felipenlunkes/README.md

 </tr>
 </table>

 Hi!
-My name is Felipe Lunkes (he/his) and I'm a backend developer (Java).
+My name is Felipe Lunkes (he/his) and I'm a backend developer (working with Java).

 * :abacus: Experience implementing projects in **C**, **Python**, **Java**, **SQL** and **x86 Assembly**.
 * :seedling: Practice in shell scripting and maintenance/administration of Linux and FreeBSD systems.